natnew/Awesome-Prompt-Engineering/README.md

 ##### Watch this repository to keep up-to-date with the latest updates and announcements.

 ---
-## Prompt Engineering Ebook, Guides and Cheat Sheets
+## Prompt Engineering Ebooks, Guides and Cheat Sheets
 ---
 ## Contributions
 ##### Many thanks to our contributors.
 Want to contribute?
 Get in touch [here](https://www.linkedin.com/in/natasha-newbold/).